wp-plugins/so-related-posts/readme.txt

  &hellip; OR &hellip;

-Go to **Plugins > Add New** in your WordPress Dashboard, do a search for "so remove wpml menu sync" and install it.
+Go to **Plugins > Add New** in your WordPress Dashboard, do a search for "so related posts" and install it.

  &hellip; OR &hellip;